aws-samples/cost-effective-aws-deployment-of-comfyui/README.md

 ### Prepare the AWS environment

-For the sake of reproducability and consistency, we recommend using [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) IDE for deploying and testing this solution.
+For the sake of reproducability and consistency, we recommend using [Amazon SageMaker Studio Code Editor](https://docs.aws.amazon.com/sagemaker/latest/dg/code-editor.html) for deploying and testing this solution.

 ℹ️ You can use your local development environment, but you will need to **make sure that you have AWS CLI, AWS CDK and Docker properly setup**.
 Additionally, if you're building your docker image using apple chips (M1, M2, etc.) then you need to use the Docker ```docker build --platform linux/amd64 .``` command.

 <details>
-<summary>Click to see environment setup with Cloud9</summary>
+<summary>Click to see environment estup with Amazon SageMaker Studio Code Editor</summary>

-1. Login to AWS Console
-2. Navigate to Cloud9
-3. Create Environment with following example details:
-    - Name: Give your Dev Environment a name of choice
-    - Instance Type: t2.micro (default) got a free-tier
-    - Platform: Ubuntu Server 22.04 LTS
-    - Timeout: 30 minutes
-    - Other settings can be configured with the default values
-4. Create and open environment
-5. resize disk space
-    ```bash
-    curl -o resize.sh https://raw.githubusercontent.com/aws-samples/semantic-search-aws-docs/main/cloud9/resize.sh
-    chmod +x ./resize.sh
-    ./resize.sh 100
-    ```
-6. git clone <enter this repo URL here>
-7. cd into new directory
+1. Launch Amazon SageMaker Studio Code Editor using CloudFormation template from link in [sagemaker-studio-code-editor-template](https://github.com/aws-samples/sagemaker-studio-code-editor-template/).
+(This template launches Code Editor with some necessary capabilities including Docker, auto termination)
+2. Open SageMaker Studio from url in CloudFormation Output.
+3. Navigate to Code Editor from Application section in top left.
+4. Install CDK by `npm install -g aws-cdk`
 </details>

 <details>